petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Reproducibility flaws in this project:
 - Sandia Red Mesa

+## Objections

+>But the dataset/code is the only thing of value w.r.t. reusability from my
+>project, so why share all the other stuff?

+Does sharing all the other stuff prevent users from taking just what they want/need?

 ## References

 1. Nicholas Bloom, Charles I Jones, John Van Reenen, and Michael Web (2020).